mssch/kismatic/docs/kube-component-options.md

 ```

 ## Configuring the Kube Proxy
-The Kube Proxy options can be set or overriden in the plan file using the
+The Kube Proxy options can be set or overridden in the plan file using the
 [cluster.kube_proxy.option_overrides](./plan-file-reference.md#clusterkube_proxyoption_overrides) field.